acrylicAvenger/FineTunedGPT2/README.md

 5. Index.js is for the REACT app to display the ouput.

 Note: please update the modelpath, tokenizerpath and dataset location according to your file locations.
+      Use a bigger dataset for more accurate results.
+      Divide huge dataset into smaller chunks for batch processing.

 #How to use: